 What are the spiritual practices in your life that help you acknowledge and express your need for God?
 Which spiritual practices help you take steps to forgive others?
 In what setting do you pray most readily for forgiveness?
 In what ways do your prayers reflect your own needs, and the needs of others, and in what ways do your prayers reflect your desires?
 Which spiritual practices help you resist the consumer culture?
 These are just a few of the questions I think about when I read or pray the intercessions in the Lord’s Prayer.

 (*If you'd like to learn more about the Sabbath or Fasting, I've written a book on each of those topics: Sabbath Keeping and Fasting: Spiritual Freedom Beyond Our Appetites.
 I've also written numerous articles about those two spiritual practices, which you can find on the articles page of this website.
-This post originally appeared on the Thoughtful Christian blog, Gathering Voices.)
+If you like this post, you can sign up for email notices every time I post something on this blog.
+The place to sign up is at the bottom of the right hand column on this webpage.
+This post originally appeared on the Thoughtful Christian blog, Gathering Voices. )

 Wednesday July 16 2014